f5devcentral/f5-icontrol-gateway/README.md

 The Swagger UI explore for the f5-icontrol-trusted-devices application is available via an nginx redirect on the '/' path of the container.

+## Support

+Because the intent of this gateway container is to enable the development of custom orchestration applications for use with F5 TMOS products, the support of the gateway itself will always be community based.
+Your orchstration application code is outside of F5 product testing, and thus outside of standard F5 support.
+However, the iControl REST API endpoints your applications utilize on the F5 TMOS products themselves remain fully supported by F5 technical support.

+Any issues with the container build or the included applications in this repository should be handled by opening issues on this repository.
+Again, this is community supported.

+The gateway utilizes NGINX to host endpoints and NGINX Unit to optionally publish your applications.
+Both NGINX and NGINX Unit are fully supported products.
+Please progress a remedy for any support issue with NGINX or NGINX Unit with F5 technical support.
+If you experience issues with NGINX or NGINX Unit running in this gateway container, please do us the courtesy of opening an issue on this repository so we can attempt to fix the issue for everyone in the community.

 ## Docker Commands

 ### Build